 If the Camper is not picked up within 10 minutes of the designated pickup time, the director will notify everyone on the emergency contact list.
 If the director has not received a call back within 30 minutes an additional call to will be made to all emergency contacts to pick up the child.
 If a child has not been picked up after 1 hour of the designated pickup time, the director will contact Superior Police department.
 This will be reported to the Social worker on duty to file an abandoned child report.

 Camp fees will not be prorated or refunded for children missing camp due to vacations, illness or any other reason.

 REGISTRATION, FEES AND CANCELLATIONS

-Registration can be done in person at Impact Sports or online at www.myimpactsports.com.
-Fees will depend on how many weeks/days/months children are registered for.
+Registration can be done online at www.myimpactsports.com.
+Fees will depend on how many days/weeks/months children are registered for.
 All fees may be found online.

 Parents must sign all appropriate waivers, permission slips; submit health records and emergency forms provided by Impact Sports before registration is considered complete.
 YOUR CHILD MAY NOT ATTEND CAMP UNTIL ALL FORMS ARE COMPLETED!

 You can access camp fees via the website.
 All sessions must be paid in full when registering.